bakwarteng/project-two-app/README.md

 ### How to Contribute:

 Please contribute only with permission from the repository owner.
-Clone the repository, create your own branch, and submit pull requests with a detailed description regarding the contributions made.
+Clone the repository, create your own branch, and submit pull requests with a detailed description of the contributions made.
 These contributions will be reviewed and merged by the repository's owner/ authorized development team as appropriate.

 ## License